SIGPLAN/information-director/README.md

 # information-director

-Private Notes for use by the ID
+Notes for use by the ID